 Convert Numbers Stored as Text into Numbers

-If we are importing data from a text file or from an external data source into Excel, an often occurrence that the numbers being stored as text.
+If we import data from a text file or an external data source into Excel, the numbers are often stored as text.
 This can be the source of many problems, but there are ways to avoid mistakes.
-Follow the next description, step by step!
+Follow the description below, step by step!

-Select a blank cell then type 1.
-Press Control + C to select the text range which we would like to convert to numbers.
+Select a blank cell, then type 1.
+Finally, press Control + C to select the text range we would like to convert to numbers.

 Right-click and choose Paste and Paste Special.
-In the dialogue box, select Multiply.
+Then, in the dialogue box, select Multiply.

 Eliminate blank cells in a list or range